fabiod20/algorithms-and-data-structures/README.md

 # hash-table-analysis
-Performance analysis of different kinds of hashtable.
+Performance analysis of different kinds of hashtables.
 - In the Java directory you can find the implementation of the data structures.
 - In the Python directory you can find tha analysis of the data structures.